-E.O.
-Wilson and Thomas Friedman, Anne Lamott, and the science of music highlight our picks for the best smart things to do in NYC.
+Events around MLK Day, astrophysics and poetry, and digital theorist Douglas Rushkoff’s advocacy for Team Human highlight our picks for the best smart things to do in NYC this week.
 Read more

 Books & Literature

-A day of space stories, On Confronting Silence, and Joe Lieberman and Alan Dershowitz putting Noah on trial highlight our picks for the best smart things to do in NYC this weekend.
+Qawwali music in a cathedral, the science of decision making, and a birthday tour for Edgar Allan Poe highlight our picks for the best smart things to do in NYC this weekend.

 By Kaitlin Ahern

 “Writing is very hard.
 It’s like I Am Legend.
 It’s terrible, never do it.” — Amy Poehler Read more

 The oddest thing I discovered in researching my history of the Atomic Age was that all us human beings are radioactive and, every time we draw nigh, we irradiate each other.
 Could it be that the subatomic particles and gamma rays flowing between our bodies combine with the odor of our pheromones to produce human chemistry?
 Read more

 For the bibliophile, there’s nothing much greater than meeting the author of a good book and picking his or her brain and learning more about the process of writing a novel.

 Meet some of your favorite authors and enjoy lively discussions about plot, characters and more at these author readings, book signings and book talks.
 Read more

 In an evening at the 92nd Street Y, Robert Thurman and Sharon Stalzberg will explain how and why “anger” and “hatred” become addictive.
 Moderated by Uma Thurman, the talk will examine why these emotions are destructive and how to use our most unpleasant feelings to turn the key to becoming whole and happy.
 Read more